Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions: Introduction

-Here $\tilde{}$ means some forms or vectors in the dual representation of the automorphic representation space for $h, \theta,f$.
-The $I_v$ is some local integral defined by Ichino, and $\chi_1$ and $\chi_2$ are two CM Hecke characters showing up in the computation.
-We interpolate everything in $p$-adic families and compare it to the product of several $p$-adic $L$-functions of modular forms or Hecke characters. \begin{itemize} \item We can choose $h$ and $\theta$ so that these $p$-adic $L$-functions are essentially units in $\mathbb{I}[[\Gamma_\mathcal{K}]]^\times$.
+Here $\tilde{h}_{\mathsf{z}}$, $\tilde{\theta}_{3,\mathsf{z}}$ and $\tilde{f}_{\mathsf{z}}$ means some forms or vectors in the contragredient representation of the automorphic representation for $h_{\mathsf{z}}, \theta_{\mathsf{z}}$ and $f_{\mathsf{z}}$.
+The factor $I_v$ is a local integral defined by Ichino, and $\chi_{1,\mathsf{z}}$ and $\chi_{2,\mathsf{z}}$ are two CM Hecke characters showing up in the computation.
+We interpolate everything in $p$-adic families and compare it to the product of several $p$-adic $L$-functions of modular forms or Hecke characters (see the proof of Proposition \ref{p-adic} for details).
+Furthermore: \begin{itemize} \item We can choose $h_{\mathsf{z}}$'s and $\theta_{\mathsf{z}}$'s so that these $p$-adic $L$-functions are units in $\hat{\mathbb{I}}^{ur}[[\Gamma_\mathcal{K}]]^\times$ times a fixed number in $\bar{\mathbb{Q}}_p$. \item The ratio of the triple product and the product of these $p$-adic $L$-functions is a product of local factors (we show that the triple product is a $p$-adic analytic function, so the product of these local factors is a $p$-adic meromorphic function).
+We make the local choices such that for inert or ramified primes these local factors involve only the Hida-family variable of $\mathbf{f}$ (which has nothing to do with $\Gamma_\mathcal{K}^+$ or $\Gamma_\mathcal{K}^-$).
+For split primes, we compute these local factors explicitly. \end{itemize} The constructions above finally provide a non-zero element of $\mathbb{I}$, which is sufficient for our use.
+We are thus able to prove in Proposition \ref{p-adic} that height one divisors of $\mathbf{B}_1$ are those of $\mathbb{I}$.